melrojohnn/projectsw/README.md

 -   Java 17 (or higher)
 -   Apache Maven
--   A running PostgreSQL instance
+-   A running PostgreSQL instance with the `pgcrypto` extension enabled.

 ### How to Run